15 Weeks Pregnant: Symptoms, Baby Development And Tips

 1. Swollen gums: The ligaments in the mouth are affected by the changes in the hormones.
 Pregnancy tumors or swelling between the teeth may appear due to plaque.
 If morning sickness is persistent, then an increase in mouth acids can cause tooth decay (8).

 1. Shortness of breath: The hormone fluctuations cause more blood flow to the mucous membranes that make them swell and soften, causing stuffy nose and congestion.
 It also causes breathlessness.
-Try not to blow it hard as it can lead to nosebleeds.
+Try not to blow it hard as it can cause a nose bleed during pregnancy.

 1. Heartburn and indigestion: As the digestive tract relaxes, the stomach acids are pushed towards the esophagus, resulting in heartburn and indigestion.